Adrian Gordon Lee

 Adrian Gordon Lee (August 3, 1929 – June 6, 2004) was an American politician.
-He served as a Independent member of the Mississippi House of Representatives.
+He served as an Independent member of the Mississippi House of Representatives.

 Life and career

 Lee was born in Pinola, Mississippi.
 He attended Lake Providence High School, Northeast College and Louisiana Tech University.

 In 1964, Lee was elected to the Mississippi House of Representatives, serving until 1968.

-Lee died in June 2004 in Ocean Springs, Mississippi, at the age of 74.
+Lee died on June 6, 2004 in Ocean Springs, Mississippi, at the age of 74.